Appdynamics/cassandra-monitoring-extension/README.md

 Apache Cassandra is an open source distributed database management system.
 The Cassandra monitoring extension captures statistics from the Cassandra server and displays them in the AppDynamics Metric Browser.

+## Prerequisites ##

+By default, cassandra starts with remote JMX enabled.
+In case, you have a custom script that starts Cassandra, please make sure you have the JMX parameters enabled.
+For more information about JMX parameters see  http://docs.oracle.com/javase/6/docs/technotes/guides/management/agent.html

 ## Metrics Provided ##

 * Cache size, capacity, hit count, hit rate, request count